alagalac/jovial-dragon-blog/content/blog/europe/a-night-at-the-cabaret.md

 ---
 title: 'A night at the cabaret'
 date: Fri, 04 Aug 2017 06:28:53 +0000
-cover: '/img/life-in-london'
+cover: '/img/europe/a-night-at-the-cabaret/'
 tags: [entertainment, friends, londonlife, show]

-categories: [Life in London]---
+categories: [Life in London]
+---

 Kimmie won 4 tickets to a [London Cabaret Club](http://www.thelondoncabaretclub.com/) show called "The Best of British Pop".
 We didn't know what to expect, but we couldn't really complain about free entertainment in London!